 Donor Family Services

-Aftercare support services and programs are offered to donor families to assist them during their bereavement period.
-Communication through letters, special cards, CareNotes and program invitations continue for 18 months after donation.
+A comprehensive program of bereavement support is offered to donor families.
+Communication through letters, special cards, grief materials, specialized resources, and program invitations continue for 30 months after donation.
 An advisory committee comprised of donor families contributes input into the planning of many of the programs.
 Click here to learn more about LifeNet Health's Donor Family Services Department.

 LifeNet Health's Community Education department works to educate the public on the importance of registering as an organ, eye and tissue donor.
 To learn more, click here.